 Where I work we send out newsletters once a month and are just beginning to review all our digital and traditional communication channels.
 For me, I felt that newsletters are no longer the most viable option for communicating with our online audience.
 However, to persuade a team of opinionated individuals I needed more than just my own opinion, I needed, and wanted, to find facts, statistics and reasons why other forms of online communication would be more suited to our, and our audiences’, needs.

 I really struggled to find anything outside of marketing spiel to support my opinion that newsletters should be scrapped.
 Not a great start when you are trying to find unequivocal(if such a thing exists) proof that we should no longer send out monthly email news.
 So to that end, I thought I needed to come up with my own list of reasons against, and for, newsletters in order to form a valid opinion that could potentially sway even the most stubborn individual.

 Responsive Web Design

 Like me, and many others, you might, primarily use a table-based design when creating an email-out.
+(If you are, then you should take a look at our collection of responsive newsletter templates).
 Like me, it probably grates on you that in 2012 we are still having to design this way for email clients.
 I have to work with a table-based layout and a mailing manager (GraphicMail) which adds a lot of unnecessary code to an email.
 While browsers (and developers) are moving more and more towards responsive design, are email clients and mailing managers?